 The blankets were well made and evolved into patterns and designs that came to be identified with Native American blankets.
 All Americans began to love the lively look of the red and green, blue and black with white and other colorful accents.
 The “Indian blankets” became sought after by people across the country being used as decorative couch or chair covers, accent pieces as well as for camping canoeing and a new pass time called motoring.
 The Indian trade blankets were perfect for covering ones legs exposed when riding on a wagon, sleigh or buggy, and later in the new horseless carriages.
 The Native Americans of the American west such as the Navajo weavers would actually trade their hand woven Navajo blankets which today are prized collector items, for the quality and warmth of the inexpensive trade blankets.

 In the spirit of the trade blankets that made the old west warm and comfortable we offer these beautiful modern personal sized blankets for your use in southwest decorating, as well as cabin, lodge or ranch settings or in the special rustic or Native American room in your home.
 These western blankets are also great for keeping warm in outdoor sporting events, a personal cover for traveling in a car, a picnic blanket or interior decorating accent across a bed or chair.
 Made with recycled fibers for a clean "green" eco-friendly blanket.
 Acrylic, cotton and polyester fibers are shredded, cleaned, woven and then brushed to a soft smooth feel.
 Each one is unique.
+Photo is representative.
 Measures 72" x 80"

 Customers Also Viewed